CharlyReux/evolvable-by-design-tutorial/tutorial.md

 #### Using Pivo

-However, our app still doesn't work as we need to use pivo in our implementation of the requests and in our ProfileCard component, instead of the URL.
+However, our app still doesn't work as we need to use pivo in our implementation of the request and in our ProfileCard component.

 First, we will replace the getUserInfo method to return a Semantic Resource
 ```tsx